-When the Grand Hyatt invited us to try out three menus, I thought it would be a great experience for our family.
+When Grand Hyatt Kuala Lumpur invited us to try out three menus, I thought it would be a great experience for our family.
 I did have a few reservations about it though.
 The set-up looked like it was fine dining, so would it really be child friendly?
 My son is a picky eater and the menu is pre-determined.
 How much would my son eat, if any?
 Nevertheless, I decided to take the plunge and went ahead.

 Family friendly sessions

 We booked in for the family friendly session, on a Sunday at 12.30pm.
 We arrived at Grand Hyatt KL at noon (as per the booking confirmation instructions).
 There’s a lounge to the side that has colouring pages and crafts for children to do while waiting.
 We had drinks and also took the opportunity to take pictures in front of the Le Petit Chef backdrop before going to our table.

 Going from a brightly lit area to the dining room, it takes a few seconds to adjust to the dimness of the room.
 The room is spacious and the tables are spread out, which is perfect for social distancing!
 Each table was provided with its own hand sanitiser placed on a separate table.
 Seating arrangements are determined by the hotel and you might have to share a table with other guests.
 This shouldn’t be an issue as even on our own table, the seats were pretty far apart.